 You should also ask yourself a few logistical questions like:

 - Where will you work – will you need to rent a dedicated office space or studio?

-- Who will be working with you – should you employ staff or hire freelancers to help scale your business?
+- Who will be working with you – should you employ staff or hire reliable freelance marketers to help scale your business?